-The content in this section only applies when Realm Sync is not enabled.
+The content in this section only applies when Atlas Device Sync is not enabled.
 For information about configuring permissions when using Sync, see Sync Rules and Permissions.

 In traditional applications, an application server exposes an API to client applications and handles database queries on their behalf.
 To prevent malicious, improper, or incorrect read and write operations, clients don't query the database directly.

-MongoDB Realm provides a configurable and dynamic rules engine that enables you to run a MongoDB query from client applications while transparently preventing unauthorized reads and writes.
+Atlas App Services provides a configurable and dynamic rules engine that enables you to run a MongoDB query from client applications while transparently preventing unauthorized reads and writes.
 Rules are defined for entire collections in a linked MongoDB Atlas cluster and apply to individual documents in the collection dynamically based on the application user that issued a query.
 You can also define default rules that serve as a fallback for any collection that doesn't have its own rules.

 Data Lake data sources do not support rules or schemas.
 You can only access a Data Lake data source in a system function.

 The rules engine handles incoming queries with the following 4-step process:

 App Services evaluates the queried collection's Filters in the context of the incoming request.
 Filters dynamically add additional query predicates and projections to incoming queries based on an expression that you define.

-After evaluating, MongoDB Realm applies all relevant filters to the incoming query and then finds all documents that match the filtered query.
+After evaluating, Atlas App Services applies all relevant filters to the incoming query and then finds all documents that match the filtered query.

 App Services evaluates a Role with specific read and write permissions for each document that matches the filtered query.
 You define the roles for each collection, including the permissions they have and the conditions under which they apply.

 To learn more about roles, explore the roles reference page.
-There you'll find more information, including configuration parameters, use-case examples, and details on how MongoDB Realm assigns roles to documents.
+There you'll find more information, including configuration parameters, use-case examples, and details on how Atlas App Services assigns roles to documents.